 ** Amaterasu Server in general, see the example above ?
 In Amaterasu, everything you ecounter is at least as powerful as said Numemon.
 There's a reason that the plot ordered you to visit the Jungle Grave right before Amaterasu Server.

 * GameBreaker: The ''Counter Crest.''
-It gives the digimon the ability to counter the opponent's attack.
-What does it make it a gamebreaker? '''It counters every single attack and deals full damage.'''
-It may not be more powerful than Gallantmon's signature counter, but it requires no MP and it's dropped by a digimon that you encounter much earlier than you would even get Gallantmon.
+It gives your Digimon the ability to counter the opponent's attack.
+What exactly makes it a gamebreaker? '''It counters every single attack and deals full damage.'''
+It may not be more powerful than Gallantmon's signature counter, but it requires no MP and it's dropped by Tuskmon, a fairly common Digimon whom you can encounter as early as the North Badlands, ''far'' earlier than you would even get Gallantmon.
 It had to be nerfed at the PAL version (It no longer counters ''every'' attack, it only has a uncommon chance to happen).

 ** Imperialdramon Paladin Mode is the best digivolution of the game, for a good reason.
 By the time you get him, your digimon will be atleast level 55.